Skip to main content

 For tax years beginning on or after January 1, 2024, a seven-month extension to file the CAT return is available.
 Taxpayers do not need to show good cause to obtain a filing extension.
 An extension to file is not an extension to pay.

-CAT taxpayers who have an extension to file their federal income tax return from the IRS will automatically be allowed a six-month extension to file their CAT return.
+CAT taxpayers who have an extension to file their federal income tax return from the IRS will automatically be allowed a seven-month extension to file their CAT return.
 If you have obtained a federal extension, you do not need to request a separate extension to file for CAT.
 Taxpayers are not required to submit a copy of their federal extension in order to obtain an extension for CAT.
 However, taxpayers must retain a copy of the federal extension and provide to Oregon DOR upon request.

 If the taxpayer does not have a federal extension and is only seeking an extension to file their CAT return, they must file a CAT extension request using Form OR-EXT-CAT.
 The form must be filed with the department on or before the original due date of the return.
 Find Form OR-EXT-CAT in the Form Library.